multiply-org/sar-pre-processing/README.md

 ## Module requirements

-Please see the [requirements file](https://github.com/multiply-org/sar-pre-processing/master/environment.yml) for a list of dependencies.
+Please see the [environment file](environment.yml) for a list of dependencies.
 ESA's SNAP Sentinel-1 Toolbox has to be installed prerequisite.
 The Software can be downloaded [here](http://step.esa.int/main/download/snap-download/)
 - SNAP Toolbox need libgfortran for specific operations but currently libgfortran is not installed during the installation process of SNAP (Linux version) therefore you might use